telfordmisph/ppc-new/README.md

 - `admin`

-Note: locate the System_Tables.sql from root level of the template and create a table for the admin in yur database
+Note: locate the System_Tables.sql from the root level of the template and copy and create the admin table in your database

 ---